SamuelScheit/fingerprinting/paper/proposal.typ

 In order to create a unique browser fingerprint, extensive information about a user's devices and browser settings must be collected.
 However, this violates the user's privacy unless they have explicitly agreed.
 Especially since there is no way to opt out of fingerprinting and the data can be used to track users across multiple websites.
-This allows a comprehensive profile of a person's online activities to be created and conclusions to be drawn about a person's identity and behavior.
+This allows  comprehensive profile of a person's online activities to be created and conclusions to be drawn about a person's identity and behavior.

 == Relevance